Registering at Another NYU School

 For unique situations contact Associate Dean William Long at 212-998-8130.

 421 First Avenue, Room 107A

-- Dentistry courses are not listed in the Directory of Classes.
-For more information on procedures and class times, call the Office of Student Records and Registration.
+Dentistry courses are not listed in the Directory of Classes.
+Call for more information.

 Office of Student Services

 One-half Fifth Avenue

 Admission to any course in GSAS requires departmental approval for all non-GSAS students.
 The department Director of Graduate Studies or Program Director must approve admission to graduate courses.
 Most departments require the permission of the instructor as well.

 40 W. 4th Street, Room 616

 Graduate business courses are not listed in the NYU Directory of Classes.
 Students may register for Stern graduate classes through their department/program advisors.
 They must meet all prerequisite requirements.

 Reservations will be accepted for after the Stern School's initial registration period has been completed.
 The maximum number of credits permitted by non-Stern graduate students is six.
 For course schedules, course descriptions, and prerequisites refer to the Stern School.